abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

            [35, 26, 35],
            [47, 38, 47]])

-!!!
-Info ""
 If you provide multiple index arrays, you get a 1D `ndarray` containing the values of the elements at the specified coordinates.

 ```py
 b[(-1, 2, -1, 2), (5, 9, 1, 9)]  # returns a 1D array with b[-1, 5], b[2, 9], b[-1, 1] and b[2, 9] (again)